Gamechanger326/Full-Stack-Web-Developer/README.md

 # Full-Stack-Web-Developer
-This i where i am learning about Full-Stack Web Developer
+This is where i am about learning about Full-Stack Web Developer